ebresafegaga/cryptarith/README.md

 ```

 Note that it might take a while to get a solution because it searches
-for a solution and returns the first it finds and stops seraching.
+for a solution using a search tree.
+It returns immediately it finds a
+solution, so you don't search the whole tree (that's why it uses a `stream`).
+So it depends of how far the solution is in the search tree.

 If it so happens that the cryptarithmetic problem has more than
-one solution and you want to get all of them you can use the function
+one solution, and you want to get all of them you can use the function
 `stream->list` from `racket/stream` to get all of them.
 Note that this might
 take a while, as it performs an exaustive search.